daytonaio/content/guides/20250126_sapat_guide.md

 ---
-title: 'Title of the Guide.
-The title should be a max. of 55 characters.'
+title: 'Guide to Using Sapat: The Video Transcription Tool'
 description:
   'A brief description of what the guide covers.
 The description should be a maximum of 160 characters.'